elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 However, we are far from done!

-First of all, now is the moment for the community to step in and given GenStage a try.
+First of all, now is the moment for the community to step in and try GenStage out.
 If you have used GenEvent in the past, can it be replaced by a GenStage?
 Similarly, if you were planning to implement an event handling system, give GenStage a try.

 Developers who maintain libraries that integrate with external data sources, be it a RabbitMQ, Redis or Apacha Kafka, can explore GenStage as an abstraction for consuming data from those sources.
 Library developers must implement producers and leave it up for their users to plug the consumer stages.